jeffdgr8/kotbase/docs/site/vector-search.md

 ## About Vector Search

+!!! important "This is an [Enterprise Edition](https://www.couchbase.com/products/editions/mobile/) feature."

 Vector Search is a technique to retrieve semantically similar items based on vector embedding representations of the items in a multi-dimensional space.
 You can use Vector Search to find the top N items similar to a given item based on their vector representations.
 Vector Search is an essential component of Generative AI and Predictive AI applications.